 To apply for this program and receive more information, please contact our office directly at 919-806-0101 or email leslie@mpssociety.org.

 The National MPS Society seeks to provide support to all families throughout their MPS or ML journey.
-As part of this support, the Bereavement Expense Program helps to provide financial assistance through a one-time grant for final expenses.
+As part of this support, the Bereavement Expense Program helps provide financial assistance through a one-time grant for final expenses.

-The Bereavement Expense Program provides the grant directly to a funeral home or other professional service provider associated with final expenses, within 90 days following the death of an individual with MPS or ML.
+The Bereavement Expense Program provides the grant directly to a funeral home or other professional service provider associated with final expenses, if needed.
+If the grant is not needed for final expenses, the grant may be issued directly to a family to cover other costs.
+However, the application must be submitted within 90 days following the death of an individual with MPS or ML.

 Process: